Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 Always make sure you understand the details of any project.
 When HVAC repairs are required, your provider should specify which parts need replacement and why.
 Confirm that your technician will clean and test the system after repairs are completed to ensure that it’s working properly.
 When replacing your HVAC, ask the installation company to provide details on the new brand, model, energy efficiency, features, and estimated installation time.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-Normally, your HVAC system should be inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also call a technician if you start to notice any issues, such as strange noises, leaks, or unusual smells.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are required.
+You should also call a technician if you notice any new issues, like strange noises, leaks, or unusual smells.
 If your home has ductwork, it should be serviced every few years.

 The best times of the year to have an HVAC inspection are during the spring and fall.
 Technicians are often less busy during these times, which makes it easier to get an appointment.
 This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.